 It’s often a couple of strategies, tactics, and habits that separate the A-Players and B-Players on a sales team.
-One of the challenges these teams face is how to leverage A-Players so they can effectively share their best-kept secrets.
+One of the challenges these teams face is figuring out how to leverage A-Players so they can effectively share their best-kept secrets.
 This starts with creating an environment where trust and collaboration are built into the culture.
 Knowledge sharing technology can also play a key role in making sure winning strategies and tactics are shared.

-• Save top performers time by making sure they aren’t answering the same questions over and over.
+- You’ll save top performers time by making sure they aren’t answering the same questions over and over.

-• Allow reps to ask questions and crowdsource answers from their peers.
+- Reps can ask questions and crowdsource answers from their peers.

-• Deliver different types of information in a variety of formats.
+- Deliver different types of information in a variety of formats.
 Share documents, sales collateral, videos, links, and more.

 You’ve probably heard the phrase, “features tell, stories sell.”
-All good sales people have “stories” or case studies that they share with prospective clients to show how a company’s solution is making a real-world impact.
+All good salespeople have stories or case studies that they share with prospective clients to show how a company’s solution is making a real-world impact.
 Stories, unlike feature lists, are believable, emotional, and differentiate you from the competition.

 What are the deal specifics?
-What were the roadblocks encountered during the sales process and how the rep overcame them?
+What were the roadblocks encountered during the sales process, and how did the rep overcome them?
 What sales materials, tools, and messages were used to close the deal?
 This is all information that could be useful to other sales reps who find themselves working with a similar prospect.

 While it is certainly more fun to document wins, it is equally important for your team to document losses.
 Are there things that a rep would do differently if they could go back in time?
 What are the lessons learned?
 Any good competitive intelligence to share?

 These videos become great coaching opportunities and onboarding tools for new reps.
-A good knowledge base will let your reps deliver sales content in a variety of ways – video is a highly engaging and memorable option.
+A good knowledge base will let your reps deliver sales content in a variety of ways, and video is a highly engaging and memorable option.

 A knowledge sharing network is a perfect place for reps to ask questions and crowdsource answers from their peers.
 First, it is an efficient way to get several perspectives on the same issue.
-Second, the answers are tagged, documented and easy for others to find in the future if the same question comes up again.
+Second, the answers are tagged, documented, and easy for others to find in the future if the same question comes up again.

 Every sales organization hopes to find ways to turn their B- and C-Players into top performing sales reps.
 In the end, technology combined with a collaborative and trusting company culture can help bridge these gaps and increase the overall success and productivity of the team.